A-Singh15/Artificial_Intelligence_SFSU_CS665_Fall18/README.md

 Assignment 4 = BayesNets2,
 Assignment 5 = Classification

-Note: Assignment solutions are with seperate folders and include Readme.txt.
+Note: Assignment solutions are with seperate folders and include Readme.txt To run the program, just simply replace the *.py files from assign....folders into assignment directory.

 Professor = Pooyan Fazli